stavperez/Master_BBERT_experiments/README.md

 **TL;DR**

 * The Data Generation Pipeline builds a high-quality, taxonomically annotated synthetic dataset from RefSeq genomes, simulates millions of short reads from bacterial and eukaryotic organisms, and uses these reads to train a BERT-based classifier (BBERT) to assign each read to its correct domain.
 The result is a fast and effective tool for large-scale preprocessing of metagenomic data.
+* The Assembly & Alignment Comparison Pipeline evaluates the impact of BBERT‑classified reads on downstream genome assembly and alignment.
+It assembles the filtered reads into contigs, aligns them back to high‑quality reference genomes, and computes genome‑level coverage, mismatch, and gap statistics.
+This produces clear, quantitative and visual comparisons of contig quality and error profiles between BBERT‑processed and unfiltered data, demonstrating the model’s effect on assembly accuracy and reliability.

 **Data Generation Pipeline**